emnify/product-docs/docs/services/network/global-iot-network.md

 ### 2G (GSM/GPRS/EDGE)

 GSM/GPRS is still one of the most dominant IoT technologies.
 Although the throughput is limited (GPRS max.
 120kbps, EDGE max.
-1Mbps) it is more than sufficient for many IoT use cases.
+1Mbps) it's more than sufficient for many IoT use cases.
 The modules are cheap (<10$) and the coverage is widely available throughout the world in more than 200 countries.

 GSM/GPRS isn't complicated to deploy for IoT use cases because there are only four frequency bands utilized by operators for GSM/GPRS worldwide.